Home Warranty Regulation

 Summary: Is Regulation Tight Enough from Home Warranty Companies?

 Our research about home warranty law discovers that there is nothing at a federal level which leaves, in our opinion, too much leeway for statuary laws.
 As things stand today, there is no well-defined legal framework that all states have to follow.
 That means that it is up to the local legislator and that leaves a lot of room for error.
-We suggest that there would be something set up at a federal level, because at the current state of affairs there are still way too confusion in the industry, and too many companies are taking advantage of that confusion.
+We suggest that there would be something set up at a federal level, because at the current state of affairs there are still way too confusing in the industry, and too many companies are taking advantage of that confusion.

 How to Complain About Home Warranty Companies

 There absolutely is a possibility to litigate a home warranty claim; however, it is important to assess whether the legal costs will be worth the settlement payout.
 Many cases related to home warranty regulation will end up in Small Claims Court due to their low monetary value.
 That said, it is worth contacting an organization such as NHSCA to report fraud on any home warranty transaction to protect U.S. consumers.
 Another way to file a claim against your home warranty company is to contact your State’s District Attorney’s Office.
-Doing so will enable to you establish whether it is worth it to take your claim to court.
+Doing so will enable you to establish whether it is worth it to take your claim to court.

 An example of a court case related to home warranty law in California in which the home warranty company attempted to get it dismissed on procedural groups was Diaz v.
 First American.
 This case provides a great example of how difficult it can be to litigate these claims and why it is important to ensure the monetary amount in question balances out the costs of your attorney’s fees.
 That said, in Illinois, the Supreme Court just made a bold statement about implied warranties and their scope in Fattah v.
 Bim.
 This case held that home buyers are protected by an implied warranty for defects of up to 14 years and that any limitations must be written into the purchase contract for them to be enforced, which includes the rights of a subsequent buyer.